 Course Typically Offered: Fall, Spring, and Summer

-In this course, students with intellectual and developmental disabilities focus on increasing skills in using email, a word processing software, and a web browser.
-Students conduct basic Internet searches and learn to document and share information via email.
+In this course, students with varying abilities build confidence using technology tools like Canvas, email, word processing programs, and web browsers.
+Students practice simple Internet searches and learn how to share and organize information through email.

 1831 Mission Avenue